plaffitt/traefik-compose/README.md

 # Traefik - How to: Multiple network-isolated compose stacks

-This is a demo of how to use Traefik with multiple docker compose stacks and some local services running on the host, all network-isolated and in an easy way.
+This is a demo of how to use Traefik with multiple docker compose stacks, all network-isolated from each others and in an easy way.
+Normally you would have to manually add traefik to the networks of your each of your compose stacks, here we use a tool that automatically does this, allowing to deploy additionnal stacks on your host without needing to update your traefik configuration.
+And as a bonus, we will also expose a service running in the host directly (not in a container).

 ## How it works?